H.R. 4294: MAWS Act of 2026

 1

-NOAA would run a pilot program that helps pet food, animal feed, and aquaculture feed companies buy blue catfish caught in the Chesapeake Bay Watershed from watermen or seafood processors.
+NOAA would run a pilot that pays pet food, animal feed, and aquaculture feed companies to buy blue catfish caught in the Chesapeake Bay Watershed from watermen or seafood processors.

 2

-The Secretary of Commerce must set a minimum price per pound for blue catfish bought through the pilot, using market factors, participant feedback, and different values for fillets versus byproducts.
+The Commerce Secretary must set a minimum price per pound for fish bought through the pilot, weighing market conditions, feedback from participants, and separate values for fillets versus byproducts.

 3